jwl-7/c0de_gr1nd/python_explanations/is_number_palindromic.md

     if x < 0:
         return False
     ```
-2. Create a variable to hold the reversed number and a temporary variable to hold a copy of the original number
+2. Initialize variables to hold the reversed number and a copy of the original number
     ```python
     reverse = 0
     tmp = x
     ```
-3. Loop until the temporary variable is empty, which will be the case when we have computed the reversed number
+3. Loop until the temporary variable is empty, which happens when the reversed number has been computed
     ```python
     while tmp:
     ```